-- The Audit Committee of the Board (the "Audit Committee"), as part of its oversight role, is responsible for reviewing with management, the internal auditor and the independent auditor, the effectiveness of the Company's internal control over financial reporting, disclosure controls and procedures and risk management procedures related to, among other things, the Company's financial condition, the independent auditor, market and industry conditions, information technology security, including cybersecurity and disaster recovery, among other responsibilities set forth in the Audit Committee's charter.
-With respect to its oversight role of the Company's cybersecurity program, the Audit Committee receives periodic reports directly from the Company's Chief Information Officer on the Company's security program related to its systems and data. - The Compensation Committee of the Board (the "Compensation Committee") monitors risks associated with the design and administration of the Company's compensation programs, including its performance-based compensation, to promote an environment which does not encourage unnecessary and excessive risk-taking by the Company's employees.
-See "Executive Compensation-Compensation Discussion and Analysis-Compensation Risk Assessment." - The Nominating and Governance Committee assesses risk as it relates to monitoring developments in law and practice with respect to the Company's corporate governance processes and in reviewing related person transactions.
+- The Audit Committee of the Board (the "Audit Committee"), as part of its oversight role, is responsible for reviewing with management, the internal auditor and the independent auditor, the effectiveness of the Company's internal control over financial reporting, disclosure controls and procedures and risk management procedures related to, among other things, the Company's financial condition, the independent auditor, market and industry conditions, legal, compliance and regulatory requirements, and information security and cybersecurity. - The Compensation Committee of the Board (the "Compensation Committee") monitors risks associated with the design and administration of the Company's compensation programs, including its performance-based compensation, to promote an environment which does not encourage unnecessary and excessive risk-taking by the Company's employees.
+See "Executive Compensation-Compensation Discussion and Analysis-Compensation Risk Assessment." - The Nominating and Governance Committee assesses risk as it relates to monitoring developments in law and practice with respect to the Company's ESG processes, the independence and structure of the board, and reviewing related person transactions.

 Each of these committees reports regularly to the Board on these risk-related matters.
-The Board and its committees also receive regular reports from management that include matters affecting the Company's risk profile, including, among other things, operations reports from the Chief Executive Officer and from other senior members of management, all of which include strategic and operational risks; reports from the Chief Financial Officer on credit and liquidity risks and on the integrity of internal control over financial reporting; and reports from the General Counsel on legal risks and material litigation.
-In addition, the Company has an enterprise risk management program that seeks to identify and manage risk throughout the Company by having its Chief Financial Officer annually meet with members of each of the Company's various departments to solicit feedback regarding risks affecting the Company.
+The Board and its committees also receive regular reports from management that include matters affecting the Company's risk profile, including, among other things, operations reports from the Chief Executive Officer and other senior members of management, all of which include strategic and operational risks;

+reports from the Chief Financial Officer on credit and liquidity risks and on the integrity of internal control over financial reporting; reports from the General Counsel on legal risks and material legal proceedings; and reports from the Chief Information Officer (with input from the Company's Chief Privacy Officer) on the Company's information security and cybersecurity risks, compliance and protections.
+In addition, the Company has an enterprise risk management program that seeks to identify and manage risks throughout the Company by having its Chief Financial Officer meet with members of each of the Company's various departments annually to solicit feedback regarding risks affecting the Company.
 Based on these meetings, the Company's Chief Financial Officer generates a risk assessment report that is presented to the Board.
 Further, since assessing risk is an ongoing process and integral to the Company's strategic decisions, the Board discusses risk throughout the year at its meetings in relation to long-term and short-term business goals and actions.
 Outside of formal meetings, Board members have regular access to our executive officers.
 The Company believes that the above reporting processes collectively provide the Board with integrated insight into the Company's management of its risks.